NIREEKSHITH45/Azure-OpenAI-and-Form-Recognizer-Workshop/lab_instructions/Lab 1/Lab 1.md

 ### Task 2: Train and Label data

-In this step, you will upload 6 training documents to train the model.
+In this task, you will upload 6 training documents to train and 2 test documents to test the model.

 1. Click on **Browse for files**.